Pet Decompression: What It Is, Why It Matters, and the Science Behind a Calm Start

 A Safe, Quiet Space

-A crate, a gated room, or a quiet corner gives your pet somewhere to retreat without pressure or overstimulation.
+A crate, a gated room, or a quiet corner gives your pet somewhere to retreat without pressure or over stimulation.

 Predictable Routines